-As pointed out earlier, there have been generally no conclusive answers to the questions raised in (I) to (IV) in the literature so far.
-The goal of the remainder of this paper is to explore whether Anglo-Norman/French influence on ME syntax could help us to account for these puzzles.
-But before considering each specific issue from this perspective, let us start by making some general observations.
+As pointed out earlier, issues (I) to (IV) have remained problematic in the literature so far.
+The goal of the remainder of this paper is to explore whether the hypothesis of influence on ME syntax through language contact could help us shed some light on these puzzles.